thaell98/ds_laptop_price_prediction/README.md

 # Data Science Laptop Price Estimator: Project Overview
-* Created a tool that estimates price of a laptop in two popular shops.
+* Created a tool that estimates price of a laptop in two popular shops
-* Scraped over 1000 laptop offers.
+* Scraped over 1000 laptop offers
-* Optimized Linear, Lasso and Random Forest Regressors using GridSearchCV to reach the best model.
+* Optimized Linear, Lasso and Random Forest Regressors using GridSearchCV to reach the best model
 * Build API using flask

 ## Code and Resources Used